-- (a) Retirement benefits: - (i) Ontario Teacher's Pension Plan:
+(a) Retirement benefits:

+(i) Ontario Teacher's Pension Plan:

-Teachers and related employee groups are eligible to be members of the Ontario Teacher's Pension Plan.
+Teacher's Pension Plan.
 Employer contributions for these employees are provided directly by the Province of Ontario.
 The pension costs and obligations related to this plan are a direct responsibility of the Province.
 Accordingly, no costs or liabilities related to this plan are included in the Board's consolidated financial statements.